xavier268/RserveJavaDemo/README.md

 * R
 * Rserve (can be installed via R as a package)
+* Chrome or Firefox with correct drivers for the installed version (currently using Chrome, waiting for FireFox47 driver to stabilize)

 ## Configuration

 Configuration is done in RserveManager, where you need to specify the Rserve binary and the R_HOME location (R Home Directory).

-## Features
+## Features implemented

+* Analyse a web page, extracting features of the webelements
 * Launch Rserve from java if not running
 * Close Rserve from java (the server, not only the connection)

 ## Next steps

-* Implement automating source uploading
-* Implement autoconfig in an EC2 instance
+* Format web page features extracted for ML processing in R